-The Riverlands does not contain any major cities but a number towns, such as Fairmarket, Lord Harroway's Town, Saltpans, Maidenpool and Stoney Sept.
-Its major castles are Riverrun, Harrenhal, Seagard, Stone Hedge, and The Twins.
-Additional noteworthy places in the Riverlands are the old ruins at Oldstones, where in ancient times a Riverlands dynasty used to have its castle, and the Lake God's Eye with the Isle of Faces in it.
+The Riverlands does not contain any major cities, but has a number towns, such as Fairmarket, Lord Harroway's Town, Saltpans, Maidenpool and Stoney Sept.
+Its major castles include Riverrun, Harrenhal, Seagard, Raventree Hall, Stone Hedge, and the Twins.
+Additional noteworthy places in the Riverlands are the old ruins at Oldstones, where in ancient times a Riverlands dynasty used to have its castle, and the lake God's Eye with the Isle of Faces in it.

 The Riverlands are rich and fertile and populous.
 The numerous rivers that run across its expanse are used for trading and the transport of goods, In times of peace fisherfolk in skiffs and grain barges pole downstream and merchants on floating ships sail on the rivers.
 With so much trade on the rivers, villagers will haul their grain and other goods to it to see it sold and carried elsewhere by the merchants.
 Wine can be made from small, tart grapes grown in the Riverlands.